-The Risk Strategy and Internal Audit Charter and Policy define the independence, purpose, authority, and responsibility of the Internal Audit function.
-Collectively these outline the activities that take place to support the AICL Board.
+The Internal Audit Charter and Mandate define the independence, purpose, authority, and responsibility of the Internal Audit function, and outline the activities that take place to support the AICL Board.

 Internal Audit attends and submits independent reports to the ARCC, which is a sub-Committee of the Board.
 The ARCC is responsible for the appointment and removal of the Head of Internal Audit.